 Pain, swelling or stiffness in a joint that develops following exercise is a significant warning sign.
 If you start to experience symptoms like this, discussing them with a physiotherapist can help identify the issue and determine which exercises suit your joints best and how quickly it is safe to return to them.

 The exception to the rule of joint pain is if you have an underlying condition like osteoarthritis.
 In this case, the joint may be painful during exercise, but if you’ve had professional guidance regarding your exercises, a minimal amount of joint pain can be acceptable and safe.

 Ultimately, exercise should help our bodies feel better, not worse.
 Mild discomfort may be acceptable during exercise, but it’s important to be monitoring both the muscles and joints for signs that our routine needs to be adjusted.

 Join Club Z to build your strength, balance & mobility with confidence!

-Try Club Z for 7 days to get fit, flexible, and ready to live the life you love!
+Try Club Z to get fit, flexible, and ready to live the life you love!
 Wondering if Club Z is right for you?
-Before jumping in, you can also book a 30-minute consultation to learn a little more about Club Z.
+Before jumping in, simply book a 30-minute consultation to learn a little more about Club Z.